alanng10/Lang/Docue/a.md

 It refers to xoppo that is applicable to all.

 The letter "Y" refers to object that is applicable to all.
-It refers to yocto that is applicable to all.
+It refers to yotto that is applicable to all.

 The letter "Z" refers to zero that is applicable to all.
-It refers to zoro that is applicable to all.
+It refers to zorro that is applicable to all.

 The lower case letters refer to instances of the correponding upper case letters entities.